cockroachdb/docs/v21.2/demo-low-latency-multi-region-deployment.md

 key: demo-geo-partitioning.html
 ---

- CockroachDB has improved multi-region capabilities that make it easier to run global applications.
-For an overview of these capabilities, see the [Multi-region Overview](multiregion-overview.html).
+CockroachDB multi-region capabilities make it easier to run global applications.
+For an overview of these capabilities, see [Multi-Region Capabilities Overview](multiregion-overview.html).

 In multi-region clusters, the distribution of data becomes a performance consideration.
 This makes it important to think about the [survival goals](multiregion-overview.html#survival-goals) of each database.
 Then, for each table in the database, use the right [table locality](multiregion-overview.html#table-locality) to locate data for optimal performance.